oaxiom/charseq/README.md

 ## How?

-You should use cut_adapt (or equiavlent) to remove adaptors first!
+You should use cutadapt (or equiavlent) to remove adaptors first!

 ```
 python char_seq.py read1.fq.gz read2.fq.gz